 Huge quantities of knives were sent back to Wenger factories and warehouses.
 Wenger ultimately could not come out of this crisis and declared bankruptcy.

-You might be wondering how Victorinox is still thriving when Wenger ceases to exist as a company now.
+You might be wondering how Victorinox is still thriving when Wenger ceases to exist as a company.
 Didn’t 9/11 impact Victorinox?

 Well, it did, and almost as hard as Wenger.
 But there are certain things that Victorinox did well to come out of the crisis.